Skip to Content

 There are thermodynamics laws that state the temperature should be gradually changed otherwise your glassware will face a risk of rapid contraction and expansion causing it to shatter.

-The first thing to microwaving Pyrex starts by selecting a microwave safe dish.
-Confirm this from the package instructions, manufacturer’s recommendations and the fact that a safe dish has a label written microwave-safe on the bottom.
+The first thing to microwaving Pyrex starts by selecting a microwave-safe dish.
+Confirm this from the package instructions, manufacturer’s recommendations, and the fact that a safe dish has a label microwave-safe on the bottom.

 After confirming safety, the next thing is to ensure that the dish is not dry.
 Add some water to help safeguard the dish.